wxleong/tpm2-tbs/README.md

 # Introduction

-OPTIGA™ TPM 2.0 [[1]](#1) on Windows using TPM Base Services (TBS).
+Access OPTIGA™ TPM 2.0 [[1]](#1) on your Windows machine using TPM Base Services (TBS).
 The TBS feature is a system service that allows transparent sharing of the Trusted Platform Module (TPM) resources.

 # Disclaimer

 The project will interact with your Windows' TPM.
-Know what you are doing or risk losing your precious data!
+Be cautious or risk losing your precious data!

 # Table of Contents